 “There are times when the immune response needs a boost and times where it needs to be scaled back while fighting a virus,” says Dr. Haddad.
 “The key is to know what appropriate anti-inflammatory treatment to give and at what point in the immune response to give it.
 Our body’s immune system is very important for destroying foreign invaders and healing from infections.
 So we don’t want to prematurely stop it from working or reduce its efficiency.”

-One type of treatment being explored is hydroxychloroquine, which is an antiviral and immunosuppressant drug prescribed to treat malaria and autoimmune diseases.
-It is being tested in COVID-19 clinical trials for its anti-inflammatory effect.
-Researchers are also testing a class of drugs known as immunomudulators, which regulate and normalize the immune system to reduce inflammation and resolve symptoms.
+Researchers are testing a number of treatments, including a class of drugs known as immunomudulators, which regulate and normalize the immune system to reduce inflammation and resolve symptoms.

 Along with pharmaceutical therapies, some researchers have speculated that a certain ingredient in our spice pantry might help quell a cytokine storm.
 Curcumin, a compound found in turmeric, has long been touted as a beneficial antioxidant and anti-inflammatory against various diseases.